dougmcclure/ILA-Open-Beta/Scenario1/README.md

 17. Click on the 'DT_WAS_SystemOut' Quick Search.
 18. Review and interact with the results.
 Look at the 'Configured Patterns' that are developed as part of the WebSphere Insight Packs.
 19. Provide feedback!!

+This work is offered as-is for community use.
+My ideas and contributions are my own.
+All materials are posted by me as an individual and are not an expression of support, acceptance or approval of my employer IBM.
+All materials are to be used within a testing environment and should not be considered worthy of production use without further review and optimization.